alexandruavadanii/iec/README.rst

 This document provides a general description about the reference foundation of IEC.
 The Integrated Edge Cloud (IEC) will enable new functionalities and business models on the network edge.
-The benefits of running applications on the network edge are
+The benefits of running applications on the network edge are:

 - Better latencies for end users
 - Less load on network since more data can be processed locally
 - Fully utilize the computation power of the edge devices